jarnix/nofussframework.com/docs/docs/configuration/config.ini.md

 Smarty was the obvious choice, along with php, because of the benchmarks of the latest versions on large templates.

 Should you use Twig or Blade, you will have to fork the view class.
-Note that we will soon add native support for these two template engines.
+Note that we may add native support for these two template engines soon, or not, but a merge request will make us happy :)

 #Default module, controller, action (aka "the home page")